CSE-110-Winter-2024/project-team-2/docs/2024-03-13 Standup Notes.md

 ## Updates

 Andy + Keisuke
-- What you’ve been working on: PRs for US15 and US18 merged
+- What you’ve been working on: PRs for US15 merged, US18 in review
 - Blockers: N/A
 - Goals for next standup: N/A